chameleon-system/chameleon-base/UPGRADE-6.3.md

 Desired differences in logging - like different log files - should be configured using Monolog or implemented using its interfaces (like `HandlerInterface`, `ProcessorInterface`, ...).

+This is already done in most places in Chameleon itself (chameleon-base and chameleon-shop).

 Note that log messages are no longer written to database.
 You can still configure this if needed with the service `cmsPkgCore.logHandler.database` (TPkgCmsCoreLogMonologHandler_Database).
 Also note that the standard logging channel is not configured as "fingerscrossed" anymore.
 All messages there will simply